 Managing user rights

 As a CMS, Contao differentiates between users and members.
-The latter group are able to set up a password-protected member area, which, in addition to login/logout functions, also feature registration forms and user account management options.
+The latter group is able to set up a password-protected member area, which, in addition to login/logout functions, also features registration forms and user account management options.
 User rights can be managed in a nuanced way, and different roles can be assigned to different users (e.g. editors, administrators, etc.).
 Whether full or restricted, access rights can be defined for both individual users and groups as well as different layers.

 Contao SEO options